entropylan/factorio-lan-website/content/privacy.md

 title = "Privacy Policy"
 +++

-This Privacy Policy applies between you, the User of this Website, and Factory Game LAN Party, the owner and provider of this Website.
-Factory Game LAN Party takes the privacy of your information very seriously.
+This Privacy Policy applies between you, the User of this Website, and FLAN Party, the owner and provider of this Website.
+FLAN Party takes the privacy of your information very seriously.
 This Privacy Policy applies to our use of any and all Data collected by us or provided by you in relation to your use of the Website.

-This Privacy Policy should be read alongside, and in addition to, our Terms and Conditions, which can be found at: https://www.example.com/terms.
+This Privacy Policy should be read alongside, and in addition to, our Terms and Conditions, which can be found at: https://flanparty.net/terms.

 **Please read this Privacy Policy carefully**.